 <hash over recipientID>.<schemeID>.<SML domain>

-The sender performs a DNS U-NAPTR record lookup with the domain name created in the previous step and extracts the base URL for the effective SMP query.
+The sender performs a DNS U-NAPTR record lookup with the domain name created in the previous step and extracts the base URL for the effective SMP query (incl. the URL scheme).

 The sender constructs the address for the SMP for a given recipient participant identifier using a standard format, as follows:

-https://<smpBaseUrlFromNaptrLookup>/<recipientID>/services/<documentType>
+<smpUrlFromNaptrLookup>/<recipientID>/services/<documentType>

 The sender uses this URL in an HTTP GET operation which returns the metadata relating to that recipient and the specific document type (for details, see the SMP specification [BDEN-SMP]).
 The sender can obtain the information necessary to transmit a message containing that document type to that recipient from the returned metadata.
 This sequence is shown in Figure 2.